Think of the big things God has done. They didn’t just happen. They had roots. Deep roots.

 So here is the question for us: as ‘A Passion for Life’ unfolds over the coming months, what will stand behind it?

 What if, behind it, was the risen and ascended Christ pouring out his Holy Spirit?
 What if, behind it, were the prayers of God’s people calling on God to rend the heavens and come down, asking the Lord to restore the years the locusts had eaten, and pleading that the people might rend their hearts not just their garments?
-What if behind was a movement of prayer, a vast network of people and churches committed to praying together, ablaze with this vision of our glorious Lord.
+What if, behind it, was a movement of prayer, a vast network of people and churches committed to praying together, ablaze with this vision of our glorious Lord.

 Think of the big things God does.
 They don’t just happen.
 They have roots.
 Deep roots.